 Introduction

-Boffa Miskell ecologists were engaged by the Living Water Partnership (Department of Conservation (DOC) and the Fonterra Co-operative Group Limited (Fonterra)) to prepare a scoping report to inform the development of a Reserve Management Plan to guide the ecological restoration and management of Tārerekautuku/Yarrs Lagoon Reserve (referred to by this full title or the “Reserve” in this report).
+Boffa Miskell ecologists were engaged by Living Water (Department of Conservation (DOC) and the Fonterra Co-operative Group Limited (Fonterra)) to prepare a scoping report to inform the development of a Reserve Management Plan to guide the ecological restoration and management of Tārerekautuku/Yarrs Lagoon Reserve (referred to by this full title or the “Reserve” in this report).

 Background

-The Selwyn District Council (SDC) and the Living Water Partnership signed a Memorandum of Understanding regarding the delivery of collaborative biodiversity projects within the Ararira/LII catchment.
-The Te Waihora/ Lake Ellesmere catchment is one of five catchments chosen by the Living Water partnership across New Zealand which aims to improve biodiversity and water quality across these significant catchments.
+The Selwyn District Council (SDC) and Living Water signed a Memorandum of Understanding regarding the delivery of collaborative biodiversity projects within the Ararira/LII catchment.
+The Te Waihora/ Lake Ellesmere catchment is one of five catchments chosen by Living Water across New Zealand which aims to improve freshwater ecosystem health across these significant catchments.

 One of the priorities for the catchment, identified under the Living Water Partnership, is the restoration of wetland habitat within Tārerekautuku/Yarrs Lagoon.
 Tārerekautuku/Yarrs Lagoon is a 76.9 ha reserve located within the middle reaches of the Ararira/LII River between Lincoln township and Te Waihora/Lake Ellesmere (Figure 1).
 It is administered by the SDC.

 Where territorial authorities are the administering bodies of reserves classified under the Reserves Act (1977), they are generally required to develop reserve management plans.
-To help co-ordinate and plan the restoration of the Reserve, SDC, in collaboration with the Living Water Partnership, want to develop a comprehensive management plan for the Reserve that will become the guiding document for its future management.
-The development of a management plan for Tārerekautuku/Yarrs Lagoon Reserve was identified as an output of the SDC’s Open Space Strategy (SDC, 2015) and a target in the Living Water Partnership’s Annual Operational Plan for the catchment.
+To help co-ordinate and plan the restoration of the Reserve, SDC, with support from Living Water , want to develop a comprehensive management plan for the Reserve that will become the guiding document for its future management.
+The development of a management plan for Tārerekautuku/Yarrs Lagoon Reserve was identified as an output of the SDC’s Open Space Strategy (SDC, 2015) and a site of high ecological importance for Living Water’s freshwater improvement focus.

 The development of the Reserve Management Plan is a three staged approach: